 Kids keyboard website

-When parents look for a kids keyboard website, they often want one safe answer to a very common moment: a child wants to press keys and interact, while the parent does not want a real computer in danger.
+When parents look for a kids keyboard website, they usually want one safe answer to a very common moment: a child wants to press keys and interact without putting a real computer at risk.

-What is a kids keyboard website usually looking for
+What parents usually mean by a kids keyboard website

 Usually this is not a formal learning page.
 It is a quick play page where action and result are immediate, with almost zero friction for the adult and zero chaos for the system.